PersonalizedTravelMonitor/Documents/01-RequirementsAnalysis/02-Requirements.md

 # Non-functional requirements

-(1)

-* Riconoscere disagi sui mezzi di trasporto entro 3 minuti da quando si manifeso
+## Interoperability

+* APIs for external and internal use will be provided by the system, allowing for all the user-functionalities to be perfomed programmatically, also allowing external integration

+## Performance

-* Discover distruptions on public transport withing 3 minutes of their appearence
+* Discover distruptions on public transport within 4 minutes of their appearence

-(9)

-* Permettere all'utente di accedere al servizio da cellulare, tablet, computer purchè è connesso ad internet
-* Il servizio deve avere tempo di caricamento (first paint) inferiore a 2 secondi
-* Il servizio deve avere tempo di caricamento (dei dati) inferiore a 5 secondi
-* L'utente può seguire al massimo 10 viaggi al giorno

-* Allow the user to access the service from a smartphone, tablet, computer while it is connected to the internet
 * The service should load (first paint load) in less than 2 seconds
 * The service should load relevant data in less than 5 seconds

+## Scalability

+* The system should be as decentralized as possible to allow for multiple information-retrieval nodes to be used
+* The user will be able to follow at max 10 trips per day

+## Capacity

+* The system should be able to handle 1000 users and 5000 daily unique trips

+## Availability

+* The system should try to keep 24/7 uptime
+	* The system should grant service between 05:00 and 24:00
+* We can't grant full availability if external services are down

+## Usability

+* Allow the user to access the service from a smartphone, tablet, computer while it is connected to the internet

-# Domain requirements
+## Domain requirements

-* Minimizzare il numero e la frequenza di richieste ai servizi esterni il più possibile

 * Minimize the number and the frequency of requests to external services both keeping performance and rate-limiting in mind

+## Recoverability

+* The system should gracefully handle failures of external services without crashing
+* If the system crashes it will automatically restart

+## Maintainability

+* If there are critical bugs they will be fixed whithin 3 working days
+* If there are non-critical bugs they will be fixed whithin 2 working weeks
+* Update will be performed in regular intervals

+## Security

+* User data will be kept safe and private
+* The website will not allow for unauthorized access
+* The website will not allow for injections and XSS

+## Localization

+* The system will be in English but will be designed with future support of other languages

+## Data Integrity

+* Data will be stored in the database as needed
+	* Detailed statistics for the current month will be saved
+	* Summarized data will be stored for the previous months
+* Unneeded data will be deleted as soon as it is not needed